 Considering the Labyrinth of Your Pilgrimage in Chartres

-Use them to gain deeper understanding of you pilgrimage.
+Use them to gain a deeper understanding of your pilgrimage.

 - I decided to come because…

 - I prepared by… I was prepared by…

 - Although I might not have been aware, it was important that…

 - I experienced the center of this pilgrimage as…

 - I experienced another shift when…